shitfuckery/usb_stick/README.md

 <img width="100%" alt="A screenshot showing the output of the `df -h` command." src="https://github.com/user-attachments/assets/440f2bf0-1384-4451-bf57-539589bf7fc2" />

 The items that start with /target in the right-most column are the ones we are interested in.
-Their order doesn’t matter and the centre columns information will be different, but the left-most and right-most columns should match the screenshot with the exception of /dev/sda3 where the drive letter will match your TARGET drive.
+Their order doesn’t matter and the centre columns information will be different, but the left-most and right-most columns should match the screenshot with the exception of /dev/sda3 where the drive letter will match your ${\textsf{\color{red}TARGET}}$ drive.

 At this point switch back to the installer window and click on the Next button in the bottom right.
 This will take you to a screen like the one shown below.